 For any $n$ and $k$, let $\bmm(n, k)$ denote the minimum (over all strategies) worst-case (over all codewords) expected number of guesses to solve Mastermind if only black peg information can be used.
 Similarly, denote $\bwmm(n, k)$ the smallest expected number of queries needed if both black and white peg information can be used.
-The following relation between was shown by Doerr, Doerr, Sp\"ohel, and Thomas.
+The following relation between black-peg and black-white-peg Mastermind was shown by Doerr, Doerr, Sp\"ohel, and Thomas.

 \begin{theorem}[{Theorem 4, \cite{DDST16}}] For all $k\geq n \geq 1$,

 \end{theorem}

 \begin{proof}[Proof of Theorem \ref{thm:general}] For small $k$, say $k\leq \sqrt{n}$, the result follows by the results of Chv\'atal \cite{chvatal1983mastermind}.
 Moreover, for $k\geq n$ the white peg statement follows directly by combining Theorems \ref{thm:main} and \ref{thm:doerr}.
 Thus it remains to consider the case of $\sqrt{n}\leq k \leq n$, and the case of $k\geq n$ for black-peg Mastermind.